 #DIVIDED

-PHOTOGRAPHYI’ve traveled to Israel for one simple reason.
+I traveled to Israel for one simple reason.

-rather than repeating stories I am told.
+rather than simply repeating the stories I’ve been told.

 I traveled there for the purpose of traveling.